Justice Dept. appeals judge's order on Russia probe memo - WTMJ

 Associated Press

+CREW President Noah Bookbinder said the group was “deeply disappointed” by the Justice Department’s decision and called the government’s position “legally and factually wrong.”

+“The Department of Justice had an opportunity to come clean, turn over the memo, and close the book on the politicization and dishonesty of the past four years,” Bookbinder said in a statement.
+“Last night it chose not to do so.”

-At issue is a March 24, 2019 memo from the Justice Department’s Office of Legal Counsel that was prepared for Barr to evaluate whether evidence collected in special counsel Robert Mueller’s investigation could support an obstruction of justice prosecution of the president.
-Barr has said he looked to that opinion in determining that Trump did not illegally obstruct the Russia probe.
+At issue is a March 24, 2019, memo from the head of the Justice Department’s Office of Legal Counsel and another senior department official that was prepared for Barr to evaluate whether evidence in special counsel Robert Mueller’s investigation could support an obstruction of justice prosecution of the president.
+Barr has said he looked to that opinion in concluding that Trump did not illegally obstruct the Russia probe.

 In its motion Monday, Justice Department lawyers said the government never meant to mislead the court but acknowledged that some of its language could have been clearer.